nitinjilla/mini-coding/README.md

 # mini-coding
-# practising logic in Python
+# for practising logic in Python